hxpdong/PD_Movie/README.md

 4.2.
 Rename file .env.example to .env

 4.3.
-Change the information of Connection suitable with yourself (in .env):
+Change the information of Connection suitable with yourself (in .env) (OR DOWNLOAD IN: hxpdong.github.io/files/LUANVAN/.env):

         DB_CONNECTION=mysql